-The Culture Code is a well-written book telling how some successful organisations and their leaders, such as Pixar, SEAL Team Six, Zappos, and San Antonio Spurs, have achieved their positions.
-It is not a scientific book, it details the methodology and attitudes applicable in different environments.
-On the other hand, as I know the story of Pixar Studio (Creativity, Inc. by Ed Catmull and Amy Wallace – my first review on Facebook) I felt that the book was a bit shallow.
+The Culture Code is a well-written book telling how build effective communication and some successful organisations and their leaders, such as Pixar, SEAL Team Six, Zappos, and San Antonio Spurs, have achieved their positions.
+On one hand, it is a scientific well-grounded book as it details the methodology and attitudes applicable in different environments.
+On the other hand, as I know the story of Pixar Studio (Creativity, Inc. by Ed Catmull and Amy Wallace – my first review) I felt that the book was a bit shallow.
 It was because I knew that the Pixar’s story had so much more to offer.
 Nevertheless, we should keep in mind that Daniel Coyle presents an overview of different cases and exposes their best applications.

 Anyway, the book depicts vulnerability and sincerity which should appear in good and effective communication.
 These elements are crucial in order to clear the atmosphere and start good cooperation and trust among team members.
 Based on my personal experience I know only a handful of leaders ready to open up about the shortcomings to create honest conversations (and I do not mean classical delegation of duties).